yigittuncer07/home-llm/README.md

 # Home LLM

 Deploy your own LLM chat website from home!

 I built this website to have a standard LLM chat interface (like https://claude.ai, https://gemini.google.com/, or any other LLM provider) for my VLLM instances I have at home, and for the free API key's I have sitting around.

+I host my own instance at [llm.yigittuncer.net](https://llm.yigittuncer.net) if you want to check it out, you can log in with:
+Username: demo@demouser.gmail.com
+Password: password
+This user probably won't have any credits though.

 ## Quick Start